 - “Unfair Advantages” – While they might be “unfair” in the conventional sense, it’s true that Moguls does present you with quite a few advantages over the average investor.
 Following Moguls recommendations will give you leverage over multiple pieces of real estate without requiring all the cash upfront.
 They also guide you on taking advantage of any potential tax breaks, allowing you to profit more (even from the most meager, average returns!
 You’ll also be able to enjoy a steady cash flow from any rental property you may own, profit from dividends, and benefit from the liquidity of REIT investments.

-- Price – At nearly three thousand dollars per year, purchasing annual subscriptions to Moguls is an investment in itself.
+- Price – At $2499, purchasing annual subscriptions to Moguls is an investment in itself.
 Not only that, but you’ll also need to be able to invest large amounts of money if you want to get the potential returns you’re after.
-Of course, any past returns are based on model portfolios that may not necessarily reflect your personal returns.
+Of course, any past returns are based on model portfolios that may not necessarily reflect your personal returns, and future performance.
 Making additional investments will likely require additional financial guidance to avoid any potential tax issues, which is another expense worth considering.

 - Accredited-Only Recommendations – Not all of the Moguls real estate investment recommendations are available for non-accredited investors.
 Only accredited investors will be able to take advantage of the entire real estate investment selection recommended by this subscription.
 That said, even a non-accredited investor will still have plenty of potential assets to add to their investment portfolio; they just won’t be able to follow every recommendation to a T.